Skip to content

 epiAge test from MoleQlar

 Comparison tests often analyze hundreds or even thousands of markers - but it is now known that this is not an advantage.
-Although the tests promise multiple data points, the complexity creates big differences when a test is carried out twice.
+Although the tests promise multiple data points, the complexity creates large differences when a test is performed twice.

-Through researchers like Dr. Steve Horvath we discovered that some of these “Post-it notes” are suitable for measuring a person's biological age.
+Through researchers such as Dr. Steve Horvath we found out that some of these “Post-it notes” are suitable for measuring a person’s biological age.

 Epigenetic tests are usually simple saliva tests - including MoleQlar's own epiAge test